 Visor: Adjustable visor with breakaway function

-Goggle compatibility: Not specified
+Goggle compatibility: Yes

-MET Parachute MCR Mips
+MET Parachute MCR

 Pros